matijakolaric-com/django-music-publisher/README.rst

     }

-For US publishers with entities in different PROs, define the "main" publisher first, which is original publisher for affiliates in the respective PRO and foreign societies.
-Then define ones in other PROs.
+For US publishers with entities in different PROs, define the "main" publisher first, which is original publisher for affiliate writers in the respective PRO and foreign societies.
+Then define publishers in other PROs.

 .. code:: python